 As seen in the job duties above, a network admin has a broad job description: managing an entire network, preventing and fixing network problems and supporting a number of teams and individuals.
 This means there’s rarely a “typical day” in the life of a network admin.

 “No two days are ever the same,” Meyer says.
 He says a “normal day” might include checking logs, auditing processes, putting out fires that arise from your end users and working on projects.
-Projects could include creating new programs to make the network more efficient or researching technology and brainstorming creative solutions for the organization’s network needs.
+Projects could include automating routine daily processes or researching technology and brainstorming creative solutions for the organization’s network needs.